redis/lettuce/.github/CONTRIBUTING.md

 ## Questions

 If you have a question, then check one of the following places first as GitHub issues are for bugs and feature requests.
-Typically, forums, chats, and mailing lists are the best place to ask your question as you can expect to get an answer faster there:
+Typically, forums, chats, and GitHub discissions are the best place to ask your question as you can expect to get an answer faster there:

 **Checkout the docs**